EdwardvanRaak/Burendo/README.md

 * Create a fragment, recyclerview and layouts for the UI
 * Use retrieved API data to inject data into UI
 * Add a random advertisement dummy content into the adapter
+* Create a new activity that shows item content with a shared elements transtition